What types of businesses is the Kaplan EdTech Accelerator focusing on?

 When is an investor demonstration day?

-Kaplan and TechStars have a strong network of industry leaders, investors, and venture capitalists who will be invited to the demonstrations days in September 12, 2013.
+Kaplan and Techstars have a strong network of industry leaders, investors, and venture capitalists who are invited to our demonstrations days.
+Check out a video from our 2013 Demo Day here.

 Does Kaplan provide housing for Accelerator participants?